 Bob cuts, it’s everywhere.
 You probably saw it on the Instagram feed of your favorite blogger, in a runway show, in a slew of editorial mags and street style snaps.
 Even nearly all Hollywood celeb at some point, chop their hair and wear their own version of the iconic ‘do; from Charlie Theron’s timeless chin bob, Jessica Chastain’s sophisticated lob, Rihanna’ edgy bob, and Taylor Swifts’ pageboy look.

-While the bob cuts always seem to portray an air of modernity, this short-and-chic hairdo has a long rich history of breaking the status quo.
+While the types of bob cuts always seem to portray an air of modernity, this short-and-chic hairdo has a long rich history of breaking the status quo.
 Early in the 20th century, long tresses were the exemplification of a pristine kind of femininity.
 The year was 1909 when France-based hairdresser Antoine de Paris debuted the revolutionary cut that shook the hairdressing industry and gave rise to feminism ultimate statement.
 Since then, many women have turned to cropped their hair bob style for a dramatic change.

-The breakthrough and controversial cut were predicted to be short lived.
+The breakthrough and controversial cut were predicted to be short-lived.
 Yet still, here we are, over a century later, googling about the latest trend in bobs.
 Today, we’ll find out what is it about this simple coiffure that seems timeless and classic.
 And since this A-list of hairstyle du jour is constantly reinventing itself in a diversity of lengths and texture, we’ll also discuss some of the modern bobs cuts alongside the classic types that stood the test of time, accompanied with some celebrity photos for some style inspirations

 What exactly is a bob cut?